-Kjetil Støa is a young promising tenor with a repertoire which consists of some of the most iconic roles in operatic history including Don Ottavio in Don Giovanni, Tito in La Clemenza di Tito, Rodolfo in La Bohème, Pinkerton in Madame Butterfly and Alfredo in La Traviata.
-He is in the beginnings of his career and has been engaged at Oslo Opera to sing Messaggiero in Aida and 4th Jew in Salome.
-He will also make his debut as Rodolfo at NorrlandsOperan in Sweden and as Nemorino at OscarsborgsOperaen in Norway.
+Kjetil Støa is a promising tenor with a repertoire which consists of some of the most iconic roles in operatic history.
+He is in the beginnings of his career and has been engaged at the Oslo Opera, NorrlandsOperan and in Sweden and at OscarsborgsOperaen in Norway.

-Previous to his graduation from the University College of Opera Kjetil gained an MA and BA from The Department of Music/NTNU in Trondheim.
+Previous to Kjetil Støa’s graduation from the University College of Opera Kjetil gained an MA and BA from The Department of Music/NTNU in Trondheim.

 This text must not be shortened or revised without the permission of Good Company.